-Tinnitus, or hearing "ringing" in your ears, is a common problem affecting one in five people.
+Tinnitus, or hearing "ringing" in your ears, is common.
+It affects 1 in 5 people.
 You also may experience buzzing, hissing, clicking or even a roaring sensation when there are sounds no one else can hear.

-Tinnitus is not a disease, but a symptom caused by another condition.
-The most common cause is inner-ear damage to delicate hairs that transmit sound waves to your brain.
+Tinnitus is not a disease, but rather it is a symptom caused by another condition.
+The most common cause is inner ear damage to delicate hairs that transmit sound waves to your brain.
 Other common causes include age-related hearing loss, exposure to loud noise, earwax in your outer ear canal, and changes in the bones in your middle ear that transmit sounds.

-It depends.
-If it occurs suddenly, or you have dizziness or hearing loss associated with the noise, then you should see a doctor.
+Whether you should worry about tinnitus depends.
+If it occurs suddenly, or you have dizziness or hearing loss associated with the noise, you should see your health care provider.
 Evaluation and treatment depend on the cause of tinnitus.

-Tinnitus can't be cured, but it can be managed.
+While tinnitus can't be cured, it can be managed.
 This may involve removing excess earwax, treating an underlying vascular condition, changing medications, using white or masking noise, or being properly fitted with hearing aids.
 Sometimes tinnitus can be reduced if you hear sound better.
-Exercise and relaxation techniques also may help, since tinnitus can worsen with stress.
+Exercise and relaxation techniques also may help since tinnitus can worsen with stress.

 Several promising therapies include music therapy, training your brain to ignore the sound, and cognitive behavioral therapy that focuses on replacing negative thoughts with positive ones to change your reaction to tinnitus.

-- Wear ear protection when around loud machines, firearms, chain saws, etc.
+- Wear ear protection when around loud machines, including firearms and chainsaws.

 - Turn down the volume when listening to music.